IonutArhire/YoutubeDownloader/README.md

 # YoutubeDownloader
-YoutubeDownloader is a python script used for downloading and converting a youtube playlist to a specified folder.
+YoutubeDownloader is a python script used for downloading and converting to audio-only a youtube playlist to a specified folder.